induktio/thinker/Readme.md

 SMACX Thinker Mod
 =================

-Thinker is an AI improvement mod for Alpha Centauri: Alien Crossfire.
+Thinker is a remake of many game engine features for Alpha Centauri: Alien Crossfire.
-This mod increases the level of challenge in single player while providing many gameplay enhancements.
+This mod improves the AI in single player while providing many gameplay enhancements.
 By patching the game to use an additional DLL, many new features can be developed in C++.

 * Vastly improved production/movement AI